learn-co-students/ruby-assessment-001/README.md

 # Ruby Assessment

-Run `bundle install` to install all dependencies
+Run `bundle install` to install all dependencies.

 Run `rspec spec/level_x_spec.rb` where x is the level you want to run.
 Start with Level 1.

+If you'd like to start the test a particular line number, you can run `rspec spec/level_1_spec.rb:18`.
+This will execute the test in the level one spec that starts on line 18 and goes to line 22.

 Run `rake spec` to run all of the tests when you are done.
 Running it before you finish will prevent all tests from running.